arh926/nimblewomble/README.md

 ## Example
 ![Rplot02](https://github.com/user-attachments/assets/9143789f-8e12-4373-bb46-5fa8eef622c3)

-This is a basic example which shows you the basic workflow on a simulated data:
+This is a basic example which shows you the workflow on a simulated data:

 ``` r
 require(nimble)